XgridInc/xkops/xWorkflows/conslidated_xworkflows/README.md

 - **data_source**: This specifies the origin of the data you wish to retrieve.
 In our case, it is typically `kubecost`, but other sources can be added as the application evolves.
 - **name**: The unique name of the workflow.
 This helps in identifying and managing different workflows.
 - **robusta_playbook**: The associated Robusta playbook for this workflow.
 While this is a placeholder for now, it will be linked to specific playbooks in future updates.
 - **scrape_data**: Indicates the specific type of data to be fetched from the data source.
-For `kubecost`, allowed values include `nodes` and `unclaimedvolume`.
+For `kubecost`, allowed values include `nodes`, `unclaimedvolume` and `containerResourceSizing`.
 As the application grows, more data types will be supported.

 #### 2. Update URL and Parameters in `app.py`